bp/resqpy/docs/tutorial/intro_to_resqml.rst

 RESQML is *the* standard for subsurface modelling, gradually being adopted across the industry.

-Energistics also defines two other, related, standards: PRODML covers production data and WITSML handles well data.
+Energistics also defines two other, related, standards: PRODML, which covers production data and WITSML, which handles well data.

 Current Version
 ^^^^^^^^^^^^^^^
 The current recommended version (as of March 2021) of the RESQML standard is 2.0.1.
-Version 2 marked a major developmentfrom earlier versions.
+Version 2 marked a major development from earlier versions.

 The Structure of a RESQML Model
 -------------------------------